Chronic Fatigue Syndrome: My Journey to Wellness

 I wish I could tell you I've always followed a wonderfully healthy diet and lifestyle – but alas I cannot.
 In fact, my health had to hit rock bottom before it even occurred to me that I should make some changes.
 That was 9 years ago when my life was hijacked by Chronic Fatigue Syndrome (CFS).

 After a long-haul flight to Australia my health spiralled out of control.
 Within the space of 2 months I went from being a work hard, play hard, social butterfly who was always on the go, positive, happy and capable, someone who relished challenge and new experiences, to someone who could just about place one foot in front of the other, fatigued all the time, no amount of rest made any difference.
 Sometimes I was unable to get out of bed for a week at a time.
-Simple everyday tasks like talking on the phone completely overwhelmed me.
+Simple everyday tasks, like talking on the phone, completely overwhelmed me.

 The relentless onset of symptoms dumbfounded me.
 I was caught in a downward spiral with each day bringing new symptoms.
 Most frustratingly, my cognitive function and ability to articulate words were severely impaired.
 My sense of humour and joy for life were gone.
 There was a constant fog in my head that would not shift and I was locked in a dark place where everything I tried to do took supreme effort.
 Mental and emotional exertion were even more debilitating than the physical exhaustion.
 I could not sleep properly and every joint in my body ached.
 I had a myriad of random digestive and neurological symptoms and I was freezing cold all the time.
 I could not tolerate bright lights, loud noises or busy environments.
 I would look in the mirror and I could not recognise the person I saw.
 I was 44 years old and I felt like I was 70.
-I was a walking zombie and I was really frightened.
+I had become a walking zombie and I was really frightened.

 In some cases a diagnosis is never obtained.
 As can often be the case for those suffering with chronic exhaustive conditions standard blood test results come back mostly normal, as did mine – and so I was told there was nothing wrong with me.
 Apparently my presenting symptoms: a) no longer existed; b) were not genuine; or c) were too baffling!